 Student Name:

-Teacher: AM/PM
+Teacher:

-My signature indicates that I have read, understand, and I agree to the 2023-2024 Student/Parent Handbook.
+My signature indicates that I have read, understand, and I agree to the 2024-2025 Student/Parent Handbook.

-Parent/Guardian: ------------------ --
+Parent/Guardian:

 Date:

 If you prefer that your child's information NOT published in any form, please sign and date below.
+This includes pictures in the yearbook, newspaper, on social media or school website.

 Parent/Guardian:

-Date DAIE
+Date: